The Scottish Government has committed to reaching zero new HIV transmissions by 2030, but we need action now to get there.

 Grant Sugden, Waverley Care Chief ExecutiveThe political will is there, but we won’t get to zero new HIV transmissions relying on the NHS alone - Waverley Care will need to play a strong and vital role.

-Prevalence of HIV in Scotland
+HIV in Scotland statistics

-- On 31 December 2021, a total of 6,415 people were living with HIV in Scotland.
+- As of 31 December 2024, an estimated 6,467 people were living with HIV in Scotland.